Who Will Star In The Celebrity Traitors 2?

-Tonight we are heading back to Ardross Castle for the third episode of the inaugural series of The Celebrity Traitors.
+Last week we said goodbye to Ardross Castle for another season of The Traitors – but this time it was a celebrity version.
+Spoiler alert!
 Just like the uber successful civilian version, the high-stakes series sees a group of innocent people dropped in a castle, challenged to mind-bending tasks and tasked with wheedling out the traitorous murderers among them.
+And in the end, it was a Traitor who clinched the top prize: treacherous Traitor Alan Carr took home £87,500 for his chosen charity, Neuroblastoma UK.

 Our celebrities gather at the roundtable for the selection of this year’s Traitors. (© BBC/Studio Lambert/Euan Cherry)